Megabit/Blazorise/docs/_docs/components/bar.md

 </Bar>
 ```

-**3. Extneral** (controlled by Top Bar)
+**3. External** (controlled by Top Bar)

 For an externally controlled `BarToggler`, you need to be using the top bar.

-Where you have a top bar and vetical bar, you can add multiple `BarTogglers` to the top bar and choose to have one of these control the vertical bar by simply setting the `Bar` property.
+Where you have a top bar and vertical bar, you can add multiple `BarTogglers` to the top bar and choose to have one of these control the vertical bar by simply setting the `Bar` property.

 In the example below, we will create two `BarTogglers` inside the top bar.
 - One to control the Vertical Bar (closest to it)